It’s the first question a leader must answer.

 - What should I do to align my work with your Vision?

-By nature, people want to work for more than just a paycheck, they want to know that what they do matters, and answering the question what is one of the most critical functions of a leader.
+By nature, people want to work for more than just a paycheck, they want to know that what they do matters, and answering that question is one of the most critical functions of a leader.
 When the question goes unanswered, even the best employees disengage.

 For many employees, a leaders ability to communicate the what is all they need.
 It gives them permission to figure out the how.